digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 ### dimensions
-- rough dimensions of the work
+- dimensions of the work
 - L x B x H cm
 - dimesions of of transport crates